The BAG (Bordeaux-Adelaide-Geisenheim) Alliance is a trilateral partnership in grape and wine research, advanced education and technology transfer.

 • Enhance the speed of delivery of research outputs to industry by conducting parallel trials in diverse climatic conditions and across two vintages each year;

-• Have a basis for annual meetings and interaction/exchange of institution leaders, key personnel and students;
+• Have a basis for annual meetings and interaction/exchange of institution leaders, key staff members and students;

 • Development of standard agreements and frameworks to reduce the lead time required to commence new projects;